crossterm-rs/crossterm/README.md

 ## Getting Started

-This documentation is only for Crossterm version `0.2.3` if you have an older version of Crossterm I suggest you to check the [Upgrade Manual](link_to_manual) for more infomation about how to upgrade to a new version or I suggest you to checkout the [examples](link) for each version of Crossterm.
+This documentation is only for Crossterm version `0.2.3` if you have an older version of Crossterm I suggest you to check the [Upgrade Manual](link_to_manual) for more infomation about how to upgrade to an newer version or checkout the [README.md](link_to_backup_readme) from the previous versions.
+Also you could take a look at the [examples](link) from the previous versions of Crossterm.

 Add the Crossterm package to your `Cargo.toml` file.